Flylow Gear Lucy Jacket

 See the Women's Flylow Gear Lucy See the Men's Flylow Gear Malone

 Released for winter 2020-2021, Flylow Gear’s Lucy Jacket combines the comfort and stretch of a softshell with the durability and protection of a hardshell.
 We brought the new women’s-specific piece to Crested Butte, Colorado, for testing, and found it to be impressively well-rounded.
 It can't match the bombproof feel of Gore-Tex, but the jacket is still a solid performer in the wet, well-made, exceptionally soft, and looks good to boot.
-To see how the Lucy Jacket stacks up to the competition, see our article on the best ski jackets.
+To see how the Lucy Jacket stacks up to the competition, see our articles on the best ski jackets, women's ski jackets, and women's snowboard jackets.

 Table of Contents